ansible-collections/community.general/docs/docsite/rst/guide_cmdrunner.rst

 Quickstart
 """"""""""

-``CmdRunner`` basically defines a command to be executed, and a set of coded instructions on how to format the command-line arguments, in which specific order, for that particular command.
+``CmdRunner`` defines a command and a set of coded instructions on how to format the command-line arguments, in which specific order, for a particular execution.
-It relies on ``ansible.module_utils.basic.AnsibleModule.run_command()`` to execute the command.
+It relies on ``ansible.module_utils.basic.AnsibleModule.run_command()`` to actually execute the command.
-There are other features, see more details through this document.
+There are other features, see more details throughout this document.

 To use ``CmdRunner`` you must start by creating an object.
 The example below is a simplified version of the actual code in :ansplugin:`community.general.ansible_galaxy_install#module`: